-332.8 WHEN A MISSING PERSON IS FOUND
+316.8 WHEN A MISSING PERSON IS FOUND

-When any person reported missing is found, the assigned investigator shall document the location of the missing person in the appropriate report, notify the relatives and/or reporting party, as appropriate, and other involved agencies and refer the case for additional investigation if warranted.
+When any person reported missing is found, the assigned investigator shall document the location of the missing person in the appropriate report, notify the relatives and/or reporting party, as appropriate, and other involved agencies, and refer the case for additional investigation if warranted.

-The assigned investigator shall ensure that, upon receipt of information that a missing person has been located, the following occurs:
+The Investigation Unit Supervisor should ensure that, upon receipt of information that a missing person has been located, the following occurs:

-- a.
-Notification is made to MUPU. - b.
-A missing child's school is notified. - c.
-Entries are made in the applicable missing person networks. - d.
-When a person is at risk, the fact that the person has been found should be reported within 24 hours to MUPU. - e.
-Notification shall be made to any other law enforcement agency that took the initial report or participated in the investigation.
+- (a) Notification is made to MUPU. - (b) A missing child's school is notified. - (c) Entries are made in the applicable missing person networks. - (d) When a person is at risk, the fact that the person has been found should be reported within 24 hours to MUPU. - (e) Notification shall be made to any other law enforcement agency that took the initial report or participated in the investigation.

-332.8.1 UNIDENTIFIED PERSONS
+316.8.1 UNIDENTIFIED PERSONS